Resources for Businesses

 Disaster Unemployment Assistance – Click here for State unemployment benefits.

-Texas Comptroller’s Office – Click here for information about short-term payment agreements, penalty and interest waivers, and online tools and tutorials.
-Call 800-252-8880 to learn about your options for remaining in compliance and avoiding interest and late fees on taxes due.
+Texas Comptroller’s Office – For information about short-term payment agreements, penalty and interest waivers, and online tools and tutorials.
+Call 800-252-8880 or visit their site to learn about your options for remaining in compliance and avoiding interest and late fees on taxes due.

 Enhanced Unemployment Benefits – Unemployment benefits include adding a $600/week across the board payment increase through the end of July 2020.
 In addition, for those who need it, the bill provides an additional 13 weeks of benefits beyond what states typically allow.
 The expansion in unemployment benefits expires at the end of 2020 in recognition of the temporary nature of this challenge.
 Benefits are accessible with Texas Workforce Commission: https://www.twc.texas.gov/businesses/mass-claims-unemployment-benefits?mc_cid=cf9660d500&mc_eid=1d296583cf